-1) If an authorized member receives a notice or information regarding a gathering, the following action must be taken:
+(1) If an authorized member receives a notice or information regarding a gathering, the following action must be taken:

-If then the authorized member received a notice (in writing) from a convener of a gathering, he or she must inform the convener that such notice is to be handed to the responsible officer and indicate how the convener is to contact the responsible officer.
+lf then the authorized member received a notice (in writing) from a convener of a gathering , he or she must inform the convener that such notice is to be handed to the responsible officer and indicate how the convener is to contact the responsible officer .
 The authorized member must consult with the responsible officer and ensure that such notice has been received. the authorized member received information from other internal police sources that a gathering is to take place, he or she must consult with the responsible officer and enquire whether notice has been given to him or her.
-If notice has not been given to the responsible officer, the authorized member must contact the convener and inform him or her that notice is to be given and inform them of the provisions of the Act.
+If notice has not been given to the responsible officer , the authorized member must contact the convener and inform him or her that notice is to be given and inform them of the provisions of the Act.
 The authorized member must consult with the responsible officer in this regard.

-the authorized member is contacted by the responsible officer to inform him or her that a gathering is to take place, the authorized member must make an attempt to gather information pertaining to the proposed gathering by using the POP unit information network (and crime intelligence network where appropriate) and requesting a meeting in terms of section 4 of the Act.
+Division: Operational Response Services Issued by Consolidation Notice 7 of 2014 contacted by the responsible officer to inform him or her that a the authorized member must make an attempt to gather information pertaining to the proposed gathering by using the POP unit information network (and crime intelligence network where appropriate) and requesting a meeting in terms of gamening is to take place, and requesting a meeting in terms of section 4 of the Act .